GloriaCodes-datanalyst/personal-expense-tracker/README.md

 - View total balance
 - View and analyze spending by category
 - Monthly spending summary
 - Auto-save data in JSON

+## Inspiration
+Built as part of my journey learning Python and applying it to real-world problems like budgeting and money tracking.

 ## Setup
 1. Download this repository to your machine.